 A captive is an insurance company that has been specifically formed to cover risks of an affiliated or parent business.
 More mid-market businesses owners are forming their own captives to thwart risk and create better financial efficiency within their businesses.
 There are various types of captive insurance companies currently available.
+The video below explains.

 Single-Owner Captives / Pure Captives